 - Green Hat Hackers: Green Hat Hackers or a Neophyte are the ones who are new to the field of hacking.
 They are beginners who have little to no knowledge of hacking and wish to gain more expertise in this field.

 - Red Hat Hackers: Red Hat Hackers are similar to White Hat Hackers except for their methodology.
-Red Hat Hackers also intend to protect computers systems and networks, however, they are more ruthless while dealing with Black Hat Hackers.
+Red Hat Hackers also intend to protect computer systems and networks, however, they are more ruthless while dealing with Black Hat Hackers.

 Related Read: Career in Cryptography and Network Security